amoreaulemay/batch-image-webp/README.md

 Simply download the script and run it in the Terminal.
 The script will manage to install its required dependencies (on Mac).

 ***This application is build for MacOS and will likely not work on Linux due to its dependecy on Homebrew***
+### Update on Linux Compatibility
+As of v1.1.1, the script does not run on Ubuntu 21.04 (at least in my tests).
+Script run into issues trying to install Homebrew.
+Although I could only test it as a root user on a linode server, so that could be the issue.
+Check the issue tab for more details, or if you want to contribute.

 ## Use
 You can launch the script without argument, the script will ask for the path.